KeonaKohorst/DatabaseAdministrationProject/README.md

 ## Goals
 - To integrate the database with a BI tool and provides charts of the data.
 - To perform typical DBA tasks such as database configuration, backup and recovery, user management, security, performance tuning and maintenance.
-- sTo document the physical structure, configuration, operational procedures, and security policies of the database.
+- To document the physical structure, configuration, operational procedures, and security policies of the database.